nitzel/fritzbox-missed-calls-telegram-bot/README.md

 You can control it via a few commands:
 - `/start` The bot will inform you about new calls via this chat.
 - `/stop` The bot will stop informing about new calls via this chat.
-- `/info` The chat ids the bot is currently informing.
+- `/info` A list of chat ids that are currently subscribed.

 So go ahead and type `/start` and tell a friend to call you.
 If his phone-number is available via a reverse lookup in the config file, via [tellows(Germany)](tellows.de) or